 The Gold Medal Award, commemorating the legacy of the late Dr. Albert B. Sabin, is awarded based on the following criteria:

-• The Nominee has had a major impact in vaccine research and development or has materially improved the access of vaccines to neglected and at-risk populations.
+- The Nominee has had a major impact in vaccine research and development or has materially improved access to vaccines for neglected and at-risk populations.

 Nominations are submitted in strict confidence and reviewed by a Selection Committee comprised of past Gold Medal Award recipients.
 The Committee is led by Dr. Philip K. Russell.